MoFEM/mofem-cephas/media/paper.md

   of DOFs on entity is independent on approximation base.
   -->

-  !['Ecosystem' of `MoFEM`.
-Adopted from `MoFEM` webpage [@MoFEMWebPage].\label{fig:ecosystem}](ecosystem.png){width=80%}

  <!--  Moreover, the base on entity is a trace of the base on element,
   and opposite relation works, base on entity is extruded into element. -->

-  `MoFEM` data structures enable easy enrichment of approximation fields and modification of base functions, for example, in case of resolving singularity at the crack front.
-Applying this technology, it is effortless to construct transition elements between domains with different problem formulation and physics, e.g. from two-field mixed formulation to single-field formulation, or elements with anisotropic approximation order, e.g. with arbitrary high order on surface and arbitrary low order through thickness of solid shells).
+  `MoFEM` data structures enable easy enrichment of approximation fields and modification of base functions, for example, for resolving singularity at the crack front.
+Applying this technique, it is effortless to construct transition elements between domains with different problem formulation and physics, e.g. from two-field mixed formulation to a single-field, or elements with anisotropic approximation order, e.g. with arbitrary high order on surface and arbitrary low order through thickness in case of solid shells.
 This approach also sets the benchmark in terms of how finite element codes are implemented, introducing a concept of user-defined data operators acting on fields that are associated with entities (vertices, edges, faces and volumes)